Working with Survivors at Risk of Removal

 Webinar presented by: Maria Baldini-Potermin, Maria Baldini-Potermin & Associates, P.C.; Cecelia Friedman-Levin, ASISTA; Geoffrey Hoffman, University of Houston Law Center Immigration Clinic & Gail Pendleton, ASISTA.

 Many thanks to Celso Perez and Kurzban, Kurzban, Weinger, Tetzeli & Pratt for crafting the brief for us, to Julie Carpenter of Tahirih Justice Center and our other core group drafters, and to all the organizations that signed on.
-Here for Amicus Brief on Bona Fide EAD for U Applicants in Word version
+Click here to download the Amicus Brief on Bona Fide EAD for U Applicants in Word version.

 Challenging Survivors Removal in Immigration Court